dh-199-the-shape-of-roman-history/Roman-Funeral-and-Family/README.md

 ## The Visualizations and Their Production
 The following sections outlines the different types of visualizations and the code and algorithms used to generate them.

 NOTEs: All Python files were made in Python 3.6 and are untested with later versions.
+The D3 version used is 5, and D3-tip version 0.7.1 is used for tooltips.
+Unity must be run in version 2018.2.13f.
+Unity uses Photon Unity Netwoeking version 1.91 for multiplayer behavior.

 TODO: Merge the python code from all visualizations to standardize it.
 Produce new algorithms for guessing links between people where they are not present in the database.
 Consider statistical approaches and machine learning approaches to this final problem.
 Try to estimate the number of funerals not represented in the database based off of population estimates and senatorial lists.